mushion22/JCLIery/README.md

 Currently only supports having one SQL statement per file.
 Doesn't support comments etc in the file.

+A single connection/session is used to execute all the queries.
+See the options below to set options for commiting transactions.

 ### Usage
 Download a .zip with the app code and libraries from the `dist` folder  (https://github.com/mushion22/JCLIery/raw/master/dist/JCLIery-0.1-dist.zip).